dmitryusikriseapps/MarusyaObjLoader/README.md

 # MarusyaObjLoader

-A small library for Wavefront .obj and .mtl files loading.
+A small library for fast Wavefront .obj and .mtl files loading.
 As .obj parser was used this fantastic library [https://github.com/syoyo/tinyobjloader](https://github.com/syoyo/tinyobjloader)

 ## Getting Started